ENVIRONMENTAL

 Scuba surveys indicated that the bio-eroding sponge Cliona orientalis continues to impact the coral community across the whole harbour and in particular, colonies of Turbinaria at Seal Rocks South.
 Sponge prevalence is likely contributing to a lack of coral cover recovery across the harbour.

-All reefs scored a very poor grade (E) for the eight consecutive year for Macroalgae cover.
-Community composition at the two Outer Harbour reefs was stable, with communities consistently dominated by the two brown macroalgae genera, Sargassum and Lobophora
+Both reefs in the Outer Harbour zone scored a very poor grade (E) for Macroalgal cover for the ninth consecutive year.
+Community composition at the two Outer Harbour reefs was stable, with communities consistently dominated by the two brown macroalgae genera, Sargassum and Lobophora.

 MANGROVE RESULTS